5 Reasons Why Doctors Are Unhappy

 3 | Finances & Debt

 One of the most popular and conflicting statements is “money can’t buy happiness.”
-As it turns out, money is a factor that determines happiness across the world and for medical professionals.
+As it turns out, money is a factor that determines happiness worldwide, including for medical professionals.

-A World Happiness Report metric is GDP per capita, which essentially considers how much money a country is making.
+A World Happiness Report metric is GDP per capita, which essentially considers how much money a country makes.
 Wealthier countries, in general, are happier countries, and the same goes for individuals.

 Back in 2010, researchers at Princeton stated that happiness plateaus at $75,000 a year.

 However, this isn’t entirely accurate.
-While the slope correlating money and happiness decreases after $75,000, it does not flatten, meaning there is still a positive correlation between money and happiness.
+While the slope of the relationship between money and happiness decreases after $75,000, it does not flatten, indicating that there is still a positive correlation between the two.

 Making $200,000 makes you happier than making $100,000, but not to nearly the same extent as doubling your $40,000 a year income.
-Additionally, the $75,000 number that gets tossed around in many articles about happiness does not account for the years of inflation since the original study.
+Additionally, the $75,000 figure that gets tossed around in many articles about happiness does not account for inflation since the original study.

-There are three main reasons physicians are unhappy when it comes to their finances.
+There are three main reasons physicians are unhappy with their finances.

 Consistently Decreasing Salaries